 The Site Dashboard

-You can view how many backups were created, how many themes and plugins are installed, and which of them are active or not, etc.
+You can see how many backups were created, how many themes and plugins are installed, and which of them are active or not.

-You can also see information about your site’s performance, its security status, whether there’s a staging site set up or not, your website’s uptime status, how many WordPress users your site has, etc.
+You can also see details about your site’s performance, its security status, whether there’s a staging site set up or not, your website’s uptime status, how many WordPress users your site has, and other details.

-Clicking on the right arrow in the lower right corner of a section brings you to their specific page, allowing you to view more detailed information related to that section and to access and configure additional settings for it.
+Clicking on the right arrow in the lower right corner of a section brings you to their specific page.
+This allowis you to view more detailed information related to that section and to access and configure additional settings for it.

 On the upper right corner of the site dashboard, there are quick links that allow you to reinstall the BlogVault plugin on your site, access your site’s WordPress dashboard, pause syncing (backup), trigger manual sync, access site settings and delete the site from your BlogVault account.